ianthropos88/awscloud_web_app_Ch.4/README.md

 **In summary, the solution has the following workflow:**

-A change or commit to the code in the CodeCommit application repository triggers CodePipeline with the help of a CloudWatch event.
+1. A change or commit to the code in the CodeCommit application repository triggers CodePipeline with the help of a CloudWatch event.

-The pipeline downloads the code from the CodeCommit repository, initiates the Build and Test action using CodeBuild, and securely saves the built artifact in the S3 bucket.
+2. The pipeline downloads the code from the CodeCommit repository, initiates the Build and Test action using CodeBuild, and securely saves the built artifact in the S3 bucket.

-If the preceding step is successful, the pipeline triggers the Deploy in Development action using CodeDeploy and deploys the app in development account.
+3. If the preceding step is successful, the pipeline triggers the Deploy in Development action using CodeDeploy and deploys the app in development account.

-If successful, the pipeline triggers the Deploy in Staging action using CodeDeploy and deploys the app in the Staging account.
+4. If successful, the pipeline triggers the Deploy in Staging action using CodeDeploy and deploys the app in the Staging account.
 Also, once successful, the pipeline triggers the Deploy in Production action using CodeDeploy and deploys the app in the Production account.

 The following diagram illustrates the workflow:

 <p align="center">
   <img align="center" src="image/static/Cloud_Architecture_3_Stages.png" width=100%>
 </p>
-<p align="center"><b>Scenario:</b> The Architecture Design - 3 Tier Multi Region with 3 Environments (Development, Stage and Production).</p>
+<p align="center"><b>Scenario:</b> The Architecture Design - 3 Tier within 3 Environments (Development, Stage and Production).</p>